haalcala/GraphQL-with-OAuth2/README.md

 ## Steps to run this project:

 1. Run `yarn` command
-2. Setup database settings inside `.env` file
+2. Setup database settings inside `.env` file (for Heroku deployment, configure the same keys found in .env-SAMPLE in the Settings/Config Vars)
 3. Customise src/auth.ts according to your authentication needs
 4. Run `yarn start_dev` command (or `yarn start` in production)